web3privacy/privacy-corner/README.md

 Campfire session is one of those formats that perfectly describes what it does and what it looks like.
 Much like people sitting around a campfire listening to someone tell a story, a campfire session is an informal way of presenting and discussing topics with meeting attendees.

 Everyone is able to propose their own campfire session.
-The only and main condition is that it must be related to our topic (eq. privacy, cypherpunk/lunarpunk).
+The specific form of a campfire session is very flexible and depends on the proposer.
 Typical length of one campfire session is 30 - 60 minutes.

 W3PN will run open submissions and they will curate the entire schedule to keep the content on topic and as non-commercial and community-based as possible.